 (1) To sell housing purchased under this rule and obtain replacement housing, the county board shall:

 (b) Provide the department with the appraisal that is not more than six months old, promissory note, mortgage, and recorded deed for the replacement housing; and

 (c) Comply with all other requirements of this rule.

-(2) The net sale proceeds shall equal the amount of funds owed to the department under the formula in paragraph (C)(7) of this rule.
+(2) The net sale proceeds shall equal the amount of funds owed to the department in accordance with the formula in paragraph (C)(6) of this rule.

 (H) Failure to comply with this rule may result in the repayment of the funds awarded under this rule and/or the denial of future requests for funds.

 Promulgated Under: 111.15

 Prior Effective Dates: 05/24/1991 (Emer.), 08/09/1991, 09/14/2001, 06/21/2004, 07/20/2008, 02/12/2009